vuhnger/dhis2-inspection-client/README.md

 ### Requirement 5: Offline Features
 School inspectors work in areas with poor internet connection.
 Our app works completely offline - you can create and edit inspections without internet, then sync everything to DHIS2 when connectivity returns.

+## How this is implemented

+Our app uses a **feature-based architecture** with React TypeScript:

+- **`src/features/`** - Self-contained modules (`inspection/`, `summary/`) with their own components and logic
+- **`src/shared/`** - Concerns overlapping with more than one component.
+Including database layer, sync services, and React hooks
+- **IndexedDB wrapper** (`shared/db/indexedDB.ts`) - Handles offline data persistence with automatic schema versioning
+- **Sync service** (`shared/services/syncService.ts`) - Maps local data to DHIS2's Tracker API and handles push/pull operations

+The offline-first approach stores all inspections locally in IndexedDB, then syncs to DHIS2 when online using the new Tracker API with proper data element mapping.

 ### Quick Start for Developers